Grand Cayman has a reasonably good public bus system, plus a free shuttle bus that runs on a continuous loop around George Town.

 Be sure to check if the bus is en route to your destination before getting in.
 All routes run to and from the bus depot in central George Town, where there is a Public Transport Inspector on duty from 7am-7pm Monday-Friday (except for public holidays) to supervise all bus operations.
-There are a few designated bus stops on the Island, but the best way to catch a bus is to simply wave one down from the side of the road.
+There are 125 designated bus shelters and bus stops on the Island, but the best way to catch a bus is to simply wave one down from the side of the road.
 If you hear a bus beeping as you, it is the driver checking to see if you need to be picked up.
 Most buses carry between 14-29 passengers.

 There have been reports and complaints that buses will go to Bodden Town and Frank Sound (from GT) on a regular basis but will often turn around and drive back to town rather than complete their route around to North Side and East End, especially if their bus is empty.
 This means that if you are relying on catching a bus in North Side and East End to take you to George Town, particularly in the afternoon, then you might need to find alternate transportation.

-Bus Hours (approx.)
+Bus Depot Hours

-A limited service operates on Sundays
+A limited service operates on Sunday